s4njk4n/publicnexus_updated_endpoints/README.md

 _$100/month = 5M requests/month via Ankr._

-The generous limits above mean that developers working with an active commercial product may be better off using the Ankr paid service.
+The generous limit shown above mean that developers working with an active commercial product may be better off using the Ankr paid service.

 A load balancer covering all public RPC's doesn't seem to be required.